 If you want to give birth at home or in a freestanding midwifery unit and have the intravenous antibiotics during labour until your baby is born, do discuss this with your medical team.
 It may be possible for your midwife to give you IV prescribed for you by your GP.
 However, this is not widely available.
 Some areas won’t permit IV to be given at home or in a freestanding midwifery unit – there is a small risk that you would get a severe allergic reaction to the antibiotics and, obviously, there is no intensive care unit nearby.
 The risk is small and the antibiotics make the chance of the baby developing group B Strep infection much smaller, but your health professionals may be anxious.
 Of course, around 20-25% of women giving birth n these locations are likely to be carrying GBS when they give birth without knowing it.

 Oral antibiotics are not recommended for women for GBS carriage during pregnancy or labour.
 There’s no evidence that they prevent GBS infections in babies.
 [If you want a home birth and it’s not possible for you to have the IV antibiotics at home, you may wish to consider having intramuscular antibiotics.
-However, our Medical Advisory Panel does not recommend these instead of the IV antibiotics during labour, but they may be better than nothing if that really is the only alternative..
+However, our Medical Advisory Panel does not recommend these instead of the IV antibiotics during labour, but they may be better than nothing if that really is the only alternative.

 There is evidence that group B Strep does cause late miscarriage and stillbirth, as well as being implicated in preterm birth.
 However, we don’t know of any evidence that GBS causes earlier miscarriages.

 Group B Strep can cause infection in a baby in the womb, which can result in problems before the baby is born, these events are not common and GBS is a rare cause of them.
 For a baby to develop a group B Strep infection before birth, ALL of the Mum’s and the baby’s various defence mechanisms need to have failed.
 And there really are quite a lot of natural defences – in the vaginal secretions, the mucous plug, the cervix, the amniotic membranes, the amniotic fluid and finally in the baby him/herself.
 With so many defences in place, against group B Strep, thankfully the large majority of babies are not affected by group B Strep.
 For more information, visit our Group B Strep and Stillbirth page.

-Of course, if a woman has had any gynaecological or obstetric problems, or other infections, etc in the past, it’s important that these are investigated fully by a Consultant Obstetrician at booking (or before) as well as addressing the issue of GBS.
+If a woman has had any gynaecological or obstetric problems, or other infections, etc in the past, it’s important that these are investigated fully by a Consultant Obstetrician at booking (or before) as well as addressing the issue of GBS.

 If GBS has been detected during the current pregnancy from swabs or the urine, or if Mum has previously had a baby who developed GBS infection, then Mums should be offered intravenous antibiotics as soon as possible once labour has started.

-If there are any concerns about anything during pregnancy (including, for example, reduced fetal movements which can be a sign that baby is in distress), the Mum should seek advice from her midwife in the first instance.
-If she’s not available, then she should contact her maternity unit – they’re there to help..
+If there are any concerns about anything during pregnancy (including, for example, reduced fetal movements which can be a sign that the baby is in distress), the Mum should seek advice from her midwife in the first instance.
+If she’s not available, then she should contact her maternity unit – they’re there to help.

 Most babies who develop group B Strep infection become unwell in the first week of life, usually within 12 to 24 hours of birth.
 This is known as early-onset group B Strep (EOGBS) infection.
 Most of these EOGBS infections may be prevented with intravenous antibiotics given in labour to mothers who are carrying group B Strep or who have other recognised risk factors.